HPCE/hpce-2014-cw1/README.md

 For more information on git, and how you can work with repositories, see this brief [intro to Git](background-git.md).

-As has been suggested (thanks darioml), it is possible to simply download this repository as a zip, but it is much better to clone it:
+As has been suggested, it is possible to simply download this repository as a zip, but it is much better to clone it:

 - It helps you to get started with git.